 Where a natural person discovers that an information processor has processed his or her personal information in violation of the provisions of laws and administrative regulations or the agreement between both parties, he or she shall have the right to request that the information processor promptly delete the information.

-The Specification provides more detailed guidance in relation to the right of data subjects, including:
+The Specification provides more detailed guidance in relation to the right of data subjects, which share similarities with the provisions of the PIPL, including:

 - access to personal information;